Hypselospinus: History and naming

-Lydekker elaborated further upon his classifications of Iguanodon fittoni and I. hollingtonensis in 1890, describing them as members of a "proiguanodont" group along with I. dawsoni.
+Lydekker elaborated further upon his classifications of Iguanodon fittoni and I. hollingtoniensis in 1890, describing them as members of a "proiguanodont" group along with I. dawsoni.
 The type specimen of I. fittoni was identified as a series of NHMUK R.1635 to R.1635d, all purchased from Dawson in 1889 and including portions of the sacrum, pelvis, a and three teeth.
-The type specimens of I. hollingtonensis included NHMUK R.1148, R.1629, R.1632, R.1632a, and R.1632b, covering many regions of the skeleton including the neck, tail, and both fore- and hindlimbs.
+The type specimens of I. hollingtoniensis included NHMUK R.1148, R.1629, R.1632, R.1632a, and R.1632b, covering many regions of the skeleton including the neck, tail, and both fore- and hindlimbs.
 NHMUK R.604, R.811, R.811b, R.1634, and R.1636 were all referred, coming from either the Hollington or Shornden Quarries and including regions of the skeleton also found in the types.
-Many specimens were previously referred to I. dawsoni, but considered by Lydekker as more similar to I. hollongtonensis.
-Lydekker also illustrated the ilium and femur of I. fittoni and I. hollingtonensis in comparison to the other species of Iguanodon.
+Many specimens were previously referred to I. dawsoni, but considered by Lydekker as more similar to I. hollongtoniensis.
+Lydekker also illustrated the ilium and femur of I. fittoni and I. hollingtoniensis in comparison to the other species of Iguanodon.

-British palaeontologist David B. Norman was the first to suggest that I. fittoni and I. hollingtonensis could represent the same taxon in 1987, with I. fittoni taking priority as it was described one page before I. hollingtonensis.
+British palaeontologist David B. Norman was the first to suggest that I. fittoni and I. hollingtoniensis could represent the same taxon in 1987, with I. fittoni taking priority as it was described one page before I. hollingtoniensis.
 Together, I. fittoni and I. dawsoni would be the two iguanodonts from the Wadhurst Clay Formation, both found at Shornden and other sites and from the same Valanginian age.
-The material of I. fittoni, including I. hollingtonensis, was misidentified as three partial skulls and jaws in 1990 and 2004 reviews.
-Not all authors agreed on the inclusion of I. hollingtonensis within I. fittoni, with American palaeontologist Gregory S. Paul in 2008, and British palaeontologist Peter M. Galton in 2009 retaining the species as separate, and as potentially belonging in a new genus separate from Iguanodon.
+The material of I. fittoni, including I. hollingtoniensis, was misidentified as three partial skulls and jaws in 1990 and 2004 reviews.
+Not all authors agreed on the inclusion of I. hollingtoniensis within I. fittoni, with American palaeontologist Gregory S. Paul in 2008, and British palaeontologist Peter M. Galton in 2009 retaining the species as separate, and as potentially belonging in a new genus separate from Iguanodon.